How Employee Time Tracking Can Help Your Business Save Time and Money

 For most business owners, paying employees can be a large operating expense.

 Tracking employee time with a time and attendance system offers enhanced accuracy and can save your business a substantial amount of money.
 Outdated or manual time and attendance systems can result in inefficiencies, unnecessary costs, and employee dissatisfaction.
 With competition heating up across industries, you can't afford such expensive missteps in your operations.

-Who Benefits from a Time and Attendance System?
+Who benefits from a time and attendance system?

-Here’s how a time and attendance solution could benefit different roles in your organization:
+A highly automated time and attendance solution could benefit different roles in your organization:

 - Compliance — Complying with employment laws and time-keeping requirements is required for both large and small companies.
 The use of an automated time and attendance system may assist employers in doing so since it can provide consistency in time and attendance data collection.

 - Recordkeeping — Archived time records can help a company defend itself against allegations of wage and hour violations.
 In addition, audit trails are accessible so managers can see when changes are made and who made them.

 - Enhanced security — Time and attendance solutions can help control employee access to sensitive areas and monitor employee entry.
 Not only can such a system reduce the risk of losing valuable equipment and property, time and attendance solutions with biometric authentication can prevent the payment for small increments of lost time due to an employee's habitual lateness or "buddy punching," where one employee agrees to clock another employee in or out in their place.
 When a manual punch system is used, these practices invite inaccuracies and potential employee misconduct.

 - Improved employee satisfaction — Receiving inaccurate pay on payday can be a common complaint among employees.
 An automated time-tracking system can help you ensure timely and accurate payment, which, in turn, contributes to improved employee satisfaction and higher morale.